mirzaabdulwahab1612/VBE/README.md

 # RND
 python online_experiment_eval_repeats.py --json_file parameters/ofu_rnd_nn/rs.json --id 0 --config_num 0 --run_num 0
 ```
+### Contact:
+If you have any questions, please contact: wahab1@ualberta.ca

 ### Note:
 We will be pushing code for Atari soon.